[This post was originally published in March 2018 and has been revised and updated.]

 One of the less glamorous realities of the building trade is that construction debris removal is a job that has to be done.
 And it takes time to get it done, and it costs money without adding any profit.
 Most general contractors delegate the task to crew members who would rather do other things, but it is a job that must be done.

 One of the other realities of construction is that the process generates waste.

 So how much waste?

-The EPA estimated that construction in the United States typically produces over 200 million tons of construction waste each year.
-The majority of this waste ends up in landfills and dumps.
-Fortunately, because many types of waste materials from housing construction can be reused, refurbished, or recycled into usable products, the volume is diminishing.
+The EPA estimated that construction in the United States typically produces over 200 million tons of construction waste in a typical year.
+And, unfortunately, most of this waste ends up in landfills and dumps.

-Unfortunately, landfill space is diminishing rapidly, so alternatives such as reuse and recycling of waste materials is a pressing issue.
+Unfortunately, landfill space is also diminishing, so alternatives such as reuse and recycling of waste materials are even more critical.
 The good news is that C&D waste (construction and demolition) disposal provides an opportunity for contractors and builders to contribute positively to the environment.

 "Debris management" might seem like a business term that doesn't really apply to taking care of all the waste and trash from your construction project.
 However, smart contractors know that managing the proper clean up and disposal of debris is a critical part of the job.